ousiax/ousiax.github.io/_posts/2020-04-07-golang-learning-notes.md

     func (b *Writer) Write(p []byte) (nn int, err error)
     ```

+**Nil is a valid receiver value**

+- Just as some functions allow nil pointers as arguments, so do some methods for their receiver, especially if nil is a meaningful zero value of the type, as with maps and slices.

+- When you define a type whose methods allow nil as a receiver value, it’s worth pointing this out explicitly in its documentation comment.

 #### Interfaces

 Interfaces in Go provide a way to specify the behavior of an object: if something can do *this*, then it can be used *here*.